onyxcollc/Onyx_Blockchain_Test/README.md

 ### Build Node

-One of the first things you would want to do is create your POA is to create your 2 node's, by using the the command line the terminal
+One of the first things you would want to do to create your POA is to create your 2 node's first, by using the the command line the terminal

 (./geth --datadir node1 accounnt new).
 Make sure you save your address, secret key , and private key.